15 Tips to Improve Your Localization Strategy

 10. Reach out to Influencers:

 Social media influencers play a huge part in endorsing a company or brand.
 Reach out to local influencers with a strong fan following who can endorse your brand in the market.
-The customers are much more likely to buy your product if they see these influencers using it.
+Customers are much more likely to buy your product if they see these influencers using it.

 11. Make Use of Social Media: